-- Advising on the interpretation of, and compliance with, federal, state, and local government responses to a pandemic—from guidance from the Centers for Disease Control and Prevention, the Occupational Safety and Health Administration, the Equal Employment Opportunity Commission, and other federal agencies to the enactment of pandemic-related laws (including the Families First Coronavirus Response Act and the Coronavirus Aid, Relief, and Economic Security Act), rules, regulations, and orders
+- Advising on the interpretation of, and compliance with, federal, state, and local government responses to a pandemic—from guidance from the Centers for Disease Control and Prevention, the Occupational Safety and Health Administration, the Equal Employment Opportunity Commission, and other federal agencies to the enactment of pandemic-related laws, rules, regulations, and orders

 - Counseling on collective bargaining agreement provisions relating to leaves of absence, accommodation for disabilities or medical conditions, furloughs, force majeure, and closure of facilities or departments